petergridge/Irrigation-V5/readme_new.md

 - Adjustment, this sensor is expected to provide a factor greater than or equal to 0, this is a multiplier applied to the watering time/volume.
 Use this to adjust the amount of water applied, less on rainy days, more on hot days.
 If the value is 0 the zone will not run.

 ### Can multiple zones run at the same time?
+You can set the degree of parallel run in the program configuration.
+A value of 1 will result in the zones runing sequentially.
+A value of 2 will let two zones run simultanteously the practical limit is the water pressure and number of sprinklers in your zones.

-No, but...
-You can create a switch group using HomeAssistant helper functionality.
+You can also create a switch group using HomeAssistant helper functionality.
 A group set up this way will allow multiple zones to be treated as a single switch.
 All the grouped switches will have the same run profile/duration.

 ### Can two programs run at the same time.
 You can configure multiple programs to run together, by default if program executions overlap the second program will terminate the active one.
 This can be disabled in the advance options of the configuration.
 The setting must be updated on each program instance.